shawn-nyk/tp/docs/DeveloperGuide.md

 1. Finding if any internships requirements matches the skills that you have.

    1. Prerequisites: There is some internships added and the skills that you have put into the profile matches the requirements in internship.
-Now that now you have learnt how to use `switch`, use `switch com` and `switch me` to check the skills as well as some internships requirements.
-If you have followed step by step, in the profile tab, you will be able to see a skill with React as well in the company tab, you will be able to see a internship with the requirements for React.
+Now that now you have learnt how to use `switch` and `view`, use `switch com` and `switch me` and the relevant `view` commands to check the skills as well as some internships requirements.

    1. Test case: `match` <br>
    Expected: A new window will pop-up and show you all the matched internships.
 Note that you can use <kbd>esc</kbd> on your keyboard to close the window.